Servoy/fullcalendarcomponent2/README.md

 To use the latest source code clone the git repository and checkout the develop branch.
 Install the [egit](http://www.eclipse.org/egit/download/) plugin for Eclipse to clone the repository and import the projects into the workspace.

-Because of the known issue in 8.1.0 'A package (like servoy-extra and then the DBTreeView) that has a server side js can't be used as a zipped package (downloaded from WebPackageManager), the FullCalendar component cannot be installed via the Web Package Manager, or be imported as a binary zip in the 8.1.0 Servoy release.
-To use the FullCalendar Component in 8.1.0 download the [fullcalendarcomponent.zip](https://github.com/Servoy/fullcalendarcomponent/releases/download/v1.0.1/fullcalendarcomponent.zip) and import it in Servoy Developer as a zip web package project.

-To add the FullCalendar Component package in your solution download the [fullcalendarcomponent.zip] (https://github.com/Servoy/fullcalendarcomponent/releases/download/v1.0.0/fullcalendarcomponent.zip) and import it as a package project (the option to import the .zip file as a package project is accessible from the context menu of the Web Components node of your solution).

 Documentation